 - Tiny criss-cross pattern

-- Same weave fabrics may vary by yarn size, twist, fibre, count, design or finish
+- Same weave fabrics may vary by yarn size, twist, fiber, count, design or finish

 - Can be classified as domestic or industrial

-- Characterised by the thickness of the yarn
+- Characterized by the thickness of the yarn

 - Can be easily cut into different shapes